Governance Framework

 Board and Board Committees

 The Company is managed by a unitary Board.
-At year end, the Board consisted of two Independent, five Non-Executive and three Executive Directors, including two female Directors.
+At year-end, the Board consisted of two Independent, five Non-Executive, and three Executive Directors, including two female Directors.
 The Chairman is a Non-Executive Director.

 Board of Directors Charter

-Audit (Risk Management) Committee Charter
+Audit and Risk Management Committee Charter

 Corporate Governance Committee Charter